yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-10-GCP.md

 10. Paste the script into the Cloud Shell.

 ![GCP console with Cloud Shell](../Images/7gcpconsole.png?raw=true)
-11. let the script run and when it finishes, copy the Service account unique numeric ID.
+11. Let the script run and when it finishes, copy the Service account unique numeric ID.

-12. Back in the **Configure access** page in **Defender for Cloud**, have the follwing as:
+12. Back in the **Configure access** page in **Defender for Cloud**, have the following as:

 **Security posture management**: leave as default